NomicFoundation/hardhat/docs/guides/waffle-testing.md

 }
 ```

-Would translate into this Buidler config:
+Would translate into this Hardhat config:

 ```js
 module.exports = {